notFeignGodiac/moga-website/README.md

 A fully interactive multi-page website built with pure HTML, CSS & JavaScript.
 No frameworks, no libraries, no dependencies — just clean front-end code.

+TO preview: DOWNLOAD THE MOGA-WEBSITE.HTML AND OPEN IT IN YOUR DESIRED BROWSER.

 ## Pages
 - Home
 - Services